ezsystems/ezpublish-kernel/REST-API-V3.rst

 ``````````````
 :Resource: /content/objects/<ID>
 :Method: DELETE
 :Description: The content is deleted.
+If the content has locations (which is required in 4.x)
-On delete all locations assigned the content object are deleted via delete subtree.
+              on delete all locations assigned the content object are deleted via delete subtree.
 :Response: 204
 :Error Codes:
     :404: content object was not found